lipingtababa/SiteUptimeWatcher/README.md

 - With the same URL, users might specify different regex.
 - If the application is deployed on Intranet, the same url https://10.0.0.1/index" might point to different endpoints.
 - When a domain name, for example, https://www.netflix.com/browse, resolves to different CDN IPs, they should be treated as different endpoints.
-- If Aiven provides url-monitoring-as-a-service and 2 users might specify the same URL and Aiven should be able to distinguish them.

 ## Security
 As discussed in the previous email, although it is not a good practice to hardcode the DB credentials in a [.env file](./.env), this approach was thought to be acceptable for the purposes of an assignment.